Installation

 }

-1. Restart your entire server from the panel (not just the resource)
+1. Restart the entire server from the panel — not just the resource

 VPS / Dedicated Server

-Open the port directly, then leave serverAddress blank — the script auto-detects your IP.
+Open the port in your firewall.
+Leave serverAddress blank — the script auto-detects your IP.

 sudo ufw allow 7777

-netsh advfirewall firewall add rule name="Radio Voice Server" dir=in action=allow protocol=TCP localport=7777
+netsh advfirewall firewall add rule name="Radio" dir=in action=allow protocol=TCP localport=7777

-Forward port 7777 (TCP) in your router settings.
-Use your public IP in serverAddress.
+Forward port 7777 (TCP) in your router settings and set your public IP in serverAddress:

-• Testing before resource starts — the port only opens when the radio resource is running
+• Testing before the resource starts — the port only opens when tRadio is running

-• Assuming panel = opened — adding a port in your hosting panel doesn't always open it; verify with portchecker.co
+• Assuming your hosting panel opened the port — always verify with portchecker.co

 Start the Resource